spacemonkeygo/monkit/README.md

 through from call to call.
 A `Context` is basically just a mapping of arbitrary keys to arbitrary values that users can add new values for.
-This way if you decide to add a request context, you can add it to your `Context` and then all callsites that decend from that place will have the new data in their contexts.
+This way if you decide to add a request context, you can add it to your `Context` and then all callsites that descend from that place will have the new data in their contexts.

 It is admittedly very verbose to add contexts to every function call.
 Painfully so.
 I hope to write more about it in the future, but [Google also